Why This Workshop?

-This event will explore the vocational and professional challenges of healthy relationships and issues of sexual misconduct in an ECUMENICAL context and with peers in other churches.
+This event, hosted at Howard University School of Divinity, will explore the vocational and professional challenges of healthy relationships and issues of sexual misconduct in an ECUMENICAL context and with peers in other churches.
 It will focus on healthy boundaries and relationships in ministry, theological and ethical framing of the issues, and skills and resources for responding well to situations or signs of boundary-crossings.
 It will NOT be a rehash of what your denomination, church, or school offers, as the student-oriented process and Ecumenical approach will give it a distinct value for ministry formation.

 We believe the negative-only news in the press, the strength of the #MeToo movement, and the growing concern among church leaders needs a concrete and positive response from many ecclesial and denominational groups.
 The theological schools of the Consortium provide a perfect forum for equipping future and current church leaders to plan ahead for healthy and safe practices in their churches and ministry.

 Dr. Kate Ott, Associate Professor of Christian Social Ethics, Drew University and School of Theology

 Rev. Dr. Stephen Rossetti, Professor of Pastoral Theology, Catholic University School of Theology and Religious Studies

 The event is student-centered, including small student-lead groups for processing the material, thanks to the WTC Student Board.

 1) To create an intentional Ecumenical environment that affirms the vital nature of this work in all our churches and schools and to build solidarity and resources around it.

 2) To provide a strong Theological and Professional Ethics framework that affirms the spiritual foundations for the sacred trust clergy have with parishioners and the call for healthy and open sexual environment in parishes.